Balamuthia mandrillaris: Pathology

 Balamuthia may also cause a variety of non-neurological symptoms, including skin lesions, which can progress to GAE.
 Patients experiencing this particular syndrome may report a skin lesion (often similar to those caused by MRSA), which does not respond well to antibiotics.
 The lesion is usually localized and very slow to heal, or fails to heal altogether.
 In some presentations, this infection may be mistaken for certain forms of skin cancer or cutaneous leishmaniasis.
 Balamuthia lesions are most often painless.

 Culturing and identification

-Balamuthia is most easily identifiable in a brain biopsy performed on an individual suffering from GAE.
-The amoeba cannot be cultured on an agar plate coated with E. coli because, unlike Naegleria or Acanthamoeba, Balamuthia mandrillaris does not feed on bacteria (at least in laboratory conditions).
-Instead, Balamuthia must be cultured on primate hepatocytes or human brain microvascular endothelial cells (the cells that constitute the blood–brain barrier).
+Biopsies of skin lesions, sinuses, lungs, and the brain can detect of B. mandrillaris infection.
+The amoeba cannot be cultured on an agar plate coated with E. coli because, unlike Naegleria or Acanthamoeba, Balamuthia mandrillaris does not feed on bacteria.
+Instead, Balamuthia must be cultured on primate hepatocytes or human brain microvascular endothelial cells.
+Formalin-fixed paraffinized biopsy specimens may indicate Balamuthia trophozoites in the perivascular space.
+The cysts can be visualized by calcofluor white, which binds to polysaccharides on the cyst wall.
+Trophozoites appear circular during infection.

 Vero cells have been suggested as a possible cheaper and faster alternative to culture the organism.
 Several types of animal cells have been used in B. mandrillaris culturing including rat glioma cells, human lung cells, and human brain microvascular endothelial cells.
-These animal cells are added to a specified axenic growth medium for culturing.
-At the same time, and xenic culture is also performed to help differentiate between Balamuthia and other amebae.
+These animal cells are added to a specified sterilized growth medium for co culturing with the pathogen.
+This can also help differentiate between Balamuthia and other protozoa.